tensorflow/tensor2tensor/docs/walkthrough.md

 * [The Evolved Transformer](https://arxiv.org/abs/1901.11117)
 * [Model-Based Reinforcement Learning for Atari](https://arxiv.org/abs/1903.00374)

-*Note: This is not an official Google product.*
+*NOTE: This is not an official Google product.*